-I encountered this example in my first year of training.
-When I tried to address the fatphobia of the case.
-I was met with silence from my class and from the instructors.
-The silence was eventually broken by another student asking a theoanother cousin had compiled and sent around many years ago.
+I HAD RECENTLY become more interested in genealogy.
+I knew my great-grandmother had immigrated with family from central Italy, but had little other understanding of my family's origins.
+I asked my grandmother if she had any family documents I might borrow for this endeavor.
+She told me that she actually had a document another cousin had compiled and sent around many years ago.
 As I flipped through the pages, amazed that I had never heard about this set of documents, I turned a page and sat stunned.
 As I saw a photo of three smiling fat women, I teared up.
 These were my ancestors!
 These fat women sitting together, family, community, with bodies like mine: the same body that was taken to Weight Watchers meetings as a child.
 I felt simultaneously tearful joy and deep sadness.
 How could this body, so similar to these ancestors', be so shameful in my own family?
 How can my body as an echo of my family still not fit even in the place from which it came?